nielsrhansen/ProstateDream/README.md

 refits all models to the entire data set and makes predictions on the validation data.
 It finally constructs plots of the selection probabilities for stability selection.

 There are instructions in `main.Rmd` for setting seeds to obtain the exact same results as in the paper.
-These results are included in the files `mainResults12`, `mainResults1213` and `mainResults121314`.
+The results from the cross-validation are included in the files `mainResults12`, `mainResults1213` and `mainResults121314`.

 The Rmd file `results.Rmd` in the Paper directory reads the cross-validation and validation results and constructs various figures including those in the paper.
-Note that the validation results are stored in the files ValidationResults.txt and
+Note that the validation results are stored in the files `ValidationResults.txt` and
-ValidationResults2.txt, and that these validation results were obtained by submission of predictions via the web interface for the competition.
+`ValidationResults2.txt`, and that these validation results were obtained by submission of predictions via the web interface for the competition.
 Thus they cannot be programmatically reproduced.